 It’s just another example of how we have become a culture that glorifies busy.
 Advertisers push busy on us, using our busy-ness as an excuse to get us to buy food-like microwavable breakfast sandwiches and overnight tooth whiteners and just about anything with “on-the-go” in the description.
 Pinterest pushes busy on us, subconsciously instilling in us that any unscheduled time must be spent painting Bible verses on recycled doors or making custom frames for the sonograms of your future children or baking cakes filled with food-like products such as Skittles.
 Our friends push busy on us, filling their Facebook pages with pictures from their adventures in hiking or travel or party planning or pub crawling and unconsciously (or maybe even consciously) daring us to compete with their awesome, activity-filled lives.
 And of course our careers push busy on us, encouraging us to do whatever it takes to reach the next income bracket or climb a little higher on the leadership ladder.

 I will admit to glorifying busy more often than I would like.
-I fill my time with opportunity after opportunity – career, social, or otherwise – and filled my social media pages and conversations with references to my particular brand of busy – intentionally or unintentionally.
-I figured that busy = important, and I, like everyone, wanted to feel like I mattered.
+I fill my time with opportunity after opportunity – career, social, or otherwise – and at times even fill my social media pages and conversations with references to my particular brand of busy – intentionally or unintentionally.
+I give into the idea that busy = important, and I, like everyone, want to feel like I matter.

 I’m getting tired of busy though, both being busy and talking about it.
 I work 5 jobs.
 Five.
 As I’ve mentioned before, this is not always a bad thing.
 It provides me with a level of financial security that has allowed me to build a career independent of any one employer.
 I have carved out a good living for myself, doing what I love – and that is a true, true blessing.
 A good living, however, is different than a good life, and with the blessing of such an interesting career comes a special strain of busy.